 For many Co Founder Tim Hart was the heart and soul of Steeleye Span.
 Along with Ashley Hutchings it was his vision of a group playing traditional British folk songs on electric instruments that led to the creation of the Band.
-Although his influence was more often in the background, as he didn't often take the lead vocally or instrumentally, when he did it was a highlight of any album or gig.
+Although his influence was more often in the background as he didn't often take the lead vocally or instrumentally, when he did it was a highlight of any album or gig.
+He was also the driving force behind the band becoming more commercial and high profile.
 When he left in 1982 it was for many never quite the same after.

 After leaving Steeleye Tim did some producing and released two albums of Nursery Rhymes before retiring to La Gomera where he lived for the rest of his life.
 He toured with Steeleye in 1993 as the Support act, which included joining the band for a couple of songs in the main set.
 He toured with Maddy occasionally in the 90's.
 Tim also appeared at the 25th anniversary 'Journey' concert in 1995 where he played in the various line-ups.
 His final appearance was with Maddy at the 'Electric Proms' TV concert for BBC 4 in 2008.
 You can see links to video this in the main timeline.